-Lorna Donatone is Sodexo’s CEO for Geographic Regions and Region Chair for North America, as well as the Interim CEO, Global Education.
+Lorna Donatone is Sodexo’s CEO for Geographic Regions and Region Chair for North America.
 She is a member of the Sodexo Group Executive Committee and Chair of the North America Regional Leadership Committee.
-As CEO for Geographic Regions, Ms. Donatone is responsible for the coordination of businesses around the world.
+As CEO for Geographic Regions, Lorna is responsible for the coordination of businesses around the world.

 She has a Bachelor of Science in Management from Tulane University and a Master of Business Administration from Texas Christian University.

 Vice-President of the Group Executive Committee and CEO Sports & Leisure Worldwide

 Pierre Henry has been CEO of Sports & Leisure Worldwide since September 2015 and a member of Sodexo Group Executive Committee since 2005.

 Under his leadership, Sodexo has become a leading player in Sports & Leisure globally, notably with the 2017 acquisition of Centerplate, a major event hospitality provider for North America and the UK.
 In this segment, Sodexo serves more than 700 clients (sports facilities and arenas, conference centers, cultural destinations and airplanes lounges) with a unique services offer (catering and hospitality, venue sales and event management, retail and merchandising, as well as facilities management).